Good Tiles for the Shower

-Many porcelain and some stone tiles are popular options, while most glazed ceramic tile is unsuitable, because it's too slick (unless the tiles are very small).
+Many porcelain and some stone tiles are popular options, while most glazed ceramic tile is unsuitable because it's too slick (unless the tiles are very small).

 No tile installation is truly waterproof, and it's not necessary to have tile classified as "impervious," unless the shower is outdoors and subject to freezing temperatures, but the least impervious tiles (classified as "non-vitreous" or "low density") generally aren't suitable for shower floors.

-Shower floor tile size affects both design flexibility and slip-resistance.
+Shower floor tile size affects both design flexibility and slip resistance.
 Shower floors typically slope about 1/4 inch per foot toward the drain and often have multiple planes to direct all the water to a single point.
 This makes laying tile in a standard shower pan with anything larger than 6 x 6-inch tiles difficult; 4 x 4-inch or smaller is recommended because it conforms better to slopes and other surface variations.
-Smaller tiles also involve more grout lines than larger units, and because grout is pretty much like sandpaper, this translates to greater slip-resistance.
+Smaller tiles also involve more grout lines than larger units, and because grout is pretty much like sandpaper, this translates to greater slip resistance.

 That said, builders are doing some very cool things with custom showers these days, and the old rules don't always apply.
 For example, a curbless shower might have large-format tiles covering a floor with a single sloping plane leading to a linear, trench-style drain.
 The large tiles and one-way slope create a nice surface for movement -- on foot or on wheels -- and the tiles can continue right into the main bathroom area.
-The most important consideration here is slip-resistance.
-Slip-resistance for tile surfaces is rated by a measure called the coefficient of friction; large tiles in wet areas should have a COF of 0.60 or higher.
+The most important consideration here is slip resistance.
+Slip resistance for tile surfaces is rated by a measure called the coefficient of friction; large tiles in wet areas should have a COF of 0.60 or higher.

 Tile for Shower Walls

 Good tile for shower walls includes pretty much any type suitable for very wet locations.
-Glazed ceramic and porcelain tile are most commonly used, from the ubiquitous 4 1/4-inch white squares to large-format tiles of almost any size -- provided your installer is up to it.
+Glazed ceramic and porcelain tiles are most commonly used, from the ubiquitous 4 1/4-inch white squares to large-format tiles of almost any size -- provided your installer is up to it.

-Glass and stone also make good tile for shower walls.
+Glass and stone also make a good tile for shower walls.
 Large, clear glass tiles are tricky to install and can show moisture behind the tiles; small, colored glass is a safer choice.
 Stone tiles should be easy to clean and resistant to staining from mineral content in water.
-As for grout joints, the benefit of slip-resistance doesn't apply to walls (unless you're Spider-Man), so the question of size comes down to wall size, layout and shape, as well as maintenance: the gritty surface of grout is harder to clean than the smooth tile faces.
+As for grout joints, the benefit of slip-resistance doesn't apply to walls (unless you're Spider-Man), so the question of size comes down to wall size, layout, and shape, as well as maintenance: the gritty surface of grout is harder to clean than the smooth tile faces.